 The selected financial data shown below for the past five years (including the 11 month period ended September 30, 2006) was derived from our audited financial statements.
 The historical results are not necessarily indicative of the operating results to be expected in the future.
-The selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes included elsewhere in this Amendment No. 1 to Transition Report on Form 10-K/A. As discussed in Note C of the Notes to Consolidated Financial Statements, our financial statements as of and for the eleven month transition period ended September 30, 2006 and the year ended October 31, 2005 have been restated.
-The accompanying selected financial data has been revised for that restatement.
+The selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K.